zclewell/revEng/appleARKit/README.md

 Looking at the model's dimensions and the reported dimensions of the phone online it looks to be 1/10th scale.
 Adjusting the scale of our model by 10 produces a more sensible result:

 ![Screenshot](images/slicer10x.png)

+## UNDER CONSTRUCTION 🚧

+Check back later for more updates!